Rakhi-Pundhir/6Companies30days/README.md

 **Q-4 (C1q4)**\
 ***Run Length Encoding***
 We traverse the string and count the occurences of every character then append that string character and its count to the result string then return it.
+OR
+We can make use of maps in STL.
+Create a map with characters as keys and integer as values then insert each characeter of the string into it and increment the count of that key as you traverse the string and encounter it.At last pop all key value pairs and append them to an empty string,use to_string function to convert integer count of characters into string so that they can be added to the answer string.

 **Q-5 (C1q5)**\
 ***Program to find Nth Ugly Number**